oroinc/documentation/platform/dev_guide/dev_practice/setup_development_environment.rst

 Setup Application Environment
 -----------------------------

-Please, follow the :ref:`Step 1: Environment Setup <install-for-dev-step-1>` and :ref:`Step 2: Pre-installation Environment Configuration <install-for-dev-step-2>` of the :ref:`Installation Guide <install-for-dev>` to set up the environment for your custom application.
+Please, follow the Step 1: Environment Setup <install-for-dev-step-1 and Step 2: Pre-installation Environment Configuration <install-for-dev-step-2 of the Installation Guide <install-for-dev to set up the environment for your custom application.

 .. note:: If the OS on your development machine is other than CentOS, consider using a virtual machine running on CentOS to create the environment for your custom application.